 - Wash and cut squash in half lengthwise.
 Scrape out pulp and seeds.
-Rub all over with 1 tsp olive oil and place in baking pan skin side up.
+Rub with 1 tsp olive oil and place in baking pan skin side up.

 - Arrange onion slices, garlic and thyme sprig around squash.

-- Pour apple cider vinegar in pan.
-Cover pan with foil and bake for 1 hour or until knife easily cuts through squash.
+- Pour apple cider in pan.
+Cover pan with foil and bake for 1 ½ hours or until knife easily cuts through squash.

 - Let rest until cool enough to handle.

 - Scoop out squash flesh into large heavy saucepan.
+Careful not to add skin to saucepan.
 Discard squash skin.
 Add rest of ingredients except butter and cream to saucepan.

 - Remove soup from heat and discard thyme sprigs.